 - Quiet Neighborhood, Charming Decor

 - Incredible Value Right Under Acropolis

 - Rooftop Terrace with 360 Degree View

 Do I need to purchase any guided tours?

 NO!
 Download the Rick Steves Europe app on your phone and download all of his Athens guides.
-This is how we saw Athens and it couldn’t have been better (and it was free!).
+This is how we saw Athens in one day and it couldn’t have been better (and it was free!).
 Once you have these downloaded, you can use them without data or WiFi as you wander around the ancient sites.